 Let's take a look at some recent Masters champions and their closing odds to win:

 Masters winners trends

 Note that no pre-tournament betting favorite has won the Masters this decade.
 Schwartzel was the biggest long shot to win when he surprised the golfing world back in 2011.
-Most recent winners fall in the +1,000 - +3,000 range.
+Most recent winners fall in the +1,000 to +3,000 range.